 For Carpenter, it’s a personal matter.
 His career is indeed the story of a long tug of war with the film industry.
 Studios hired him after he broke into the mainstream with Halloween (1978), only to slowly cast him back into independent filmmaking as soon as his uncompromising views clashed with box office revenues: The Thing (1982) flopped for its nihilism; Big Trouble in Little China (1986) for parodying the white macho trope just as it was peaking in the mid-80s.
 With In the Mouth of Madness, Carpenter takes his revenge.

 “Reality is not what it used to be.”

 Cosmic Horror is based on the idea that mankind is insignificant before the immensity of the universe.
-It is also impotent before the almighty alien creatures that rule it – the Old Ones – and threaten to destroy the human race in their schemes.
+It is also impotent before the almighty alien creatures that rule it and threaten to destroy the human race in their schemes.
 This revelation leads Lovecraftian characters to a Nietzschean “take it or leave it” scenario.
 They can either enthusiastically accept the grand design or spiral into desperate madness.

 “This is not the ending, you haven’t read it yet.”

-The director’s body of work is based on the awareness of this narrative power.
+The director’s body of work is based on the awareness of such narrative power.
 Stories can vivisect contemporary society.
 They can give a take on timeless queries.
-They can manipulate reality or try to see through it – as his other programmatic film They Live shows – however unpleasant that may be.
+They can manipulate reality or try to see through it (as his other programmatic film They Live shows), however unpleasant that may be.